muellermike/experiment-frontend/README.md

-# Getting Started with the Dots Estimation Experiment
+# Getting Started with the Experiment Plattform

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).